enkiusz/tools/README.md

 * bin/envunpack - Unpacks /proc/${PID}/environ files.
 Try 'cat /proc/self/environ | envunpack'
 * bin/hdd-surv - A HDD survey script for internet auctions
 * bin/imgurbash.sh - Upload scripts to imgur (from Bart Nagel <bart@tremby.net>)
+* bin/merge-parts - Merge parts into a single stream supporting *.d style directories and executable generators.
+* bin/s3metalink - Make a .meta4 Metalink file from an S3 bucket index XML.
+This allows the bucket to be downloaded by a downloader supporting the metalink format (for example aria2c).
 * bin/unwrap - Recursively unpack containers.
 That is, if there are other container files inside they will also be unpacked.
-* bin/s3metalink - Make a .meta4 Metalink file from an S3 bucket index XML.
-This allows the bucket to be downloaded by a downloader supporting the metalink format (for example aria2c).

 ## Wardriving:
 * bin/wiglenet-uploader.py - Uploads wardriving data to wigle.net